 To advance our vision and mission, we agree to pursue the following strategic directions together over the next five years:

-- To establish milestones for collection growth and retention including adding titles and copies to the shared collection for high overlap titles, and establishing policies and procedures for preserving copies of journal titles that are scarcely held.
+- To establish milestones for collection growth and retention, including adding new titles and more copies to the collective collection.

 Shared Policies or Guidelines

 - To align operational policies for registration of retention commitments, preservation actions, discovery of, and access to shared print journal collections.

 - All participants in the Rosemont Alliance agree and affirm that all holdings retained by their respective programs are also retained under the Rosemont Shared Print Alliance and, by definition, subject to the Rosemont shared policies or guidelines, including the Access Principles.

 - We will adopt a common metadata standard to disclose retention commitments and preservation actions.
 The standard will provide common guidelines for disclosing retention commitments in OCLC WorldCat, PAPR, and other print journal registries as appropriate.